KJ2112/microsoft-ai-hackathon/README.md

 **Three AI agents working together to turn your semester chaos into a manageable plan.**

-## What This Does
+## The Problem

-College students get 5-6 syllabi at the start of each semester, each with assignments, quizzes, projects, and exams.
-Most people either manually copy everything into a calendar (boring and error-prone) or just wing it and hope they remember.
-TaskWeave fixes this with three AI agents that coordinate through a shared message bus to handle your workload.
+Every semester, students get 5–6 syllabi each packed with 15–20 deadlines across different formats, subjects, and dates.
+Most students either spend 30+ minutes manually copying everything into a calendar  or just wing it and end up in last-minute panic.
+Neither works.

+## The Solution

+TaskWeave takes your raw syllabus text : one subject or all of them pasted together  and runs three coordinating AI agents that produce a complete, resource-backed semester plan automatically.

 ## The Three Agents

-**Planner Agent** uses an LLM to read your syllabus and build a complete timeline.
-It doesn't just extract "Assignment due April 15" — it figures out you should probably start working on it April 8.
-Research paper due in week 12?
-You'll see a start date in week 8.
-It handles multiple date formats and identifies task types automatically.

-**Retriever Agent** finds study materials based on what type of task it is.
-Exams get past paper suggestions and study guides.
-Essays get writing and citation resources.
-Labs get safety guidelines and data templates.
-It adapts to the task type, not the subject, so it works for biology, history, economics, or any course.
+**Planner Agent** is the coordinator.
+It first detects how many courses are in the input and splits them.
+Then for each course it uses an LLM to extract every deadline and calculate a smart start date based on task complexity, a quiz gets a 5-day head start, a research paper gets 21 days.
+It sends messages to the Retriever requesting resources, and coordinates the overall flow.

+**Retriever Agent** responds to the Planner's requests.
+For each task it receives, it uses an LLM to suggest three specific, practical study resources tailored to both the task type and the subject.
+A biology lab gets different resources than a history essay.
+It then passes everything to the Executor.

-**Executor Agent** assembles everything into structured calendar events with reminders and the Retriever's resources attached, so each event is self-contained.
+**Executor Agent** assembles the final output.
+It takes the deadlines from the Planner and the resources from the Retriever, and creates structured calendar events with reminders and all materials attached , so every event is self-contained.

-The key part: **these agents communicate through a shared MessageBus**.
-The Planner sends a message requesting resources, the Retriever replies with materials, and the Executor creates events with everything included.
+The key architectural point: **these agents don't just run sequentially , they communicate**.
+Messages flow through a shared `MessageBus`.
+The Planner requests help, the Retriever responds, the Executor confirms completion.
 You can watch every message in real time in the sidebar.

 ## Quick Start